Fadi-hamwi/OpenVPN-Metrics-Exporter/README.md

 ## 📈 Grafana Dashboard

-A prebuilt dashboard will be available soon.
+A prebuilt dashboard is available.

-You can also import it from [Grafana Dashboards]([https://grafana.com/grafana/dashboards](https://fadihamwi2001.grafana.net/public-dashboards/828dd56af38647f2b35d544d6c55133f)).
+You can import it from [Grafana Dashboards](https://ideone.com/RbfDkO) as a json format.

 ## License